D-P-WebSolutions/laravel-translator/README.md

 1. `npm run install`
 2. `npm run dev`
-3. Go to `localhost:8080`
+3. Go to `localhost:8080` any changes will automatically reload the page

-### Publish to npm

-There's a bash script to publish to npm for convenience.

-Run: `./scripts/publish.sh`